ltog/osmi-addresses/README.md

 ### Define the preprocessor symbol `OSMIUM_WITH_SPARSEHASH`

 Project properties -> C/C++ General -> Paths and Symbols -> Tab: Symbols -> Languages C++ -> Add... -> Name: `OSMIUM_WITH_SPARSEHASH`, Value: 1, [X] Add to all configurations

-## License

-This software is available under the Boost Software License 1.0, see http://www.boost.org/LICENSE_1_0.txt.

 ## MapServer setup